kboul/wfs-spy-react/README.md

 ## Enable the proxy (cors.anywhere) server

-The user (developer) must visit a page at cors-anywhere.herokuapp.com to temporarily unlock the demo for their browser.
+At the moment the user or the developer has to visit the following page at [cors-anywhere.herokuapp.com](cors-anywhere.herokuapp.com) to request temporarily access to the demo server.
 This allows developers to try out the functionality, to help with deciding on self-hosting or looking for alternatives.
 You can find more in this [thread](https://github.com/Rob--W/cors-anywhere/issues/301).

 ## Run the project